natbibi/gossip-girl-xoxo/README.md

 # Wins & Challenges

 ## Wins
 - Discovered how to deploy to Heroku and Netlify from same repository.
-Must change path directory if 'index.html' and 'PROCFILE' are not in the root.
+Must change path directory if 'index.html' and 'Procfile' are not in the root.

 ## Challenges
 - Finding the best strategy to deploy on Heroku and Netlify from the same repository on Github.